Ince & Co

-The Ince Group plc is a United Kingdom-based holding company with a core business in legal services, which is listed on the London Stock Exchange.
-The company also offers complementary services in accounting, financial services, consulting, and pensions advice.
+Ince & Co was a United Kingdom-based holding company with a core business in legal services, which was listed on the London Stock Exchange.
+The company also offered complementary services in accounting, financial services, consulting, and pensions advice.
 It was previously known as Ince Gordon Dadds LLP, following the acquisition of Ince & Co by Gordon Dadds Group LLP, and rebranded as The Ince Group in August 2019.

 In 2022, The Ince Group ranked 47th in The Lawyer UK 200 list, with £100.2 million in revenue during the previous year.
 As of 2021, the firm operated in 9 countries and had 21 offices, and employed over 700 employees worldwide, including support staff.
-The chief executive officer is Donald Brown, while the non-executive chairman is Simon Howard.
+The chief executive officer was Donald Brown, while the non-executive chairman was Simon Howard.

+In May 2023, Axiom DWFM purchased the firm out of administration and reverted its name to Axiom Ince.
+Axiom Ince then acquired Plexus Law from administration on 7th July 2023.
+In August 2023, the SRA suspended three directors of Axiom Ince — Pragnesh Modhwadia, Idnan Liaqat, and Shyam Mistry — amid allegations of a £64m fraud.
+On 3 October 2023, the Solicitors Regulation Authority intervened to close down Axiom Ince.
+The intervention is among the largest and potentially the most expensive in SRA's history.